 Section 3: Scientific Research and Tools

-Scientists draw upon inferences, which are logical interpretations based on prior knowledge, experience, and collected data.
-This can lead to a hypothesis or a guess for observations that can be tested.
+Scientists draw upon inferences.
+Inferences are logical interpretations based on prior knowledge, experience, and collected data.
+These inferences can lead to a hypothesis or a guess for observations that can be tested.

-There are two main types of scientific research: quantitative research and qualitative research.
+There are two main scientific research types: quantitative and qualitative.
 Quantitative research is research in which the data collected is numerical.
-Thermometers, balances, and stopwatches are all tools that can be used to collect this type of data.
-Qualitative research is descriptive, and research is based on observations.
-Binoculars, cameras, and a tape recorder can also be used to present this type of data.
+Thermometers, balances, and stopwatches are all tools used to collect this data.
+Qualitative research is descriptive and based on observations.
+Binoculars, cameras, and a tape recorder are used to present this type of data.

-The standard system of measurement used by scientists around the world is known as the International System of Units (SI).
+The standard measurement system used by scientists worldwide is known as the International System of Units (SI).
 SI units are easy to use because this metric system is a decimal system of units based on a scale of multiples of ten.
 Each unit is ten times larger than the next smallest unit and one-tenth the size of the next largest unit.

-Common tools used by earth scientists include binoculars, a compass, a wind vane, an anemometer, and a streak plate.
-Binoculars allow us to view faraway objects more clearly.
-An earth scientist may use them to look at incoming weather or to observe landforms.
+Standard tools used by earth scientists include binoculars, a compass, a wind vane, an anemometer, and a streak plate.
+Binoculars allow us to view faraway objects more clearly, like incoming weather or landforms.
 A compass shows magnetic north and is used by earth scientists to navigate and determine direction.
 A wind vane is a device that rotates to show the direction of the wind.
-An anemometer is a tool used to measure the speed and force of wind.
-A streak plate is a piece of hard, unglazed porcelain that helps earth scientists identify minerals.
+An anemometer is a tool used to measure the speed and force of the wind.
+Finally, a streak plate is a piece of hard, unglazed porcelain that helps earth scientists identify minerals.

 - What is an inference?